Aging and Disability Resource Center (ADRC)

 IRIS participants eligible for Medicaid personal care may self-direct their personal care or receive agency-based Medicaid personal care.

-Also called Title XIX, Title 19 and MA, is a state- and federal-funded program that purchases certain health-related goods, support and services.
+Also called Title XIX, Title 19, and MA, it is a state- and federal-funded program that purchases certain health-related goods, support, and services.